 BMW motorcycle compression testing

-Knowing the compression of a cylinder is one of the most important things.
-Poor compression will reduce the hp output, top speed, acceleration, fuel economy and make the carb mixture harder to adjust.
+Knowing the compression of a cylinder is essential.
+Poor compression will reduce the hp output, top speed, acceleration, fuel economy, and make the carb mixture harder to adjust.

 There are a few ways to check compression in an engine.

 - Use a gauge that seals by being shoved into the spark plug hole.
 Very poor and not worth doing.

 - Use a screw in connector with a gauge on a short piece of hose.
 This is better than #1 and probably the most common way.